INFORMATION FOR CONTRIBUTORS

 Portfolios.
 SoQ also publishes portfolios of original artwork or photography.
 Artists and photographers interested in having their portfolios featured in SoQ should send at least ten slides and/or black and white prints of work, or digital images of 300 dpi or better.
 Recent portfolios include "The Mississippi Delta Hot Tamale Trail" (photographs); the paintings of Ulrick Jean-Pierre; "A Guided Tour through Hell: A Photographic Essay of Emmett Till's Mississippi Delta"; and "Survivors of Katrina: Portraits" (drawings) by Paul McCall.

 Special Issues.
 SoQ solicits proposals for special issues which may include essays from conferences.
 We have published special issues on such diverse topics as the African American church, Southern food and drink, country music, southern cemeteries, contemporary visual art, Southern women playwrights, and Southern film, as well as individual Southern artists and writers.
-Most recently, special issues have focused on Hurricane Katrina, the South in the Atlantic World, Poetry in the South, the Legacy of Emmett Till, and the Tennessee Williams Centennial.
-In 2013, we will publish an issue on United States Poet Laureate Natasha Trethewey.
+Most recently, special issues have focused on Hurricane Katrina, the South in the Atlantic World, Poetry in the South, the Legacy of Emmett Till, the Tennessee Williams Centennial, and United States Poet Laureate Natasha Trethewey.

 Back to the top

-For all other work, email submissions of Microsoft Word documents to the Managing Editor are preferred.
-The current mailing address of the author should be included with all submissions.
+SoQ does not consider multiple submissions or work that has been approved elsewhere.
+Email submissions of Microsoft Word documents to Managing Editor are preferred over postal delivery.
+The current mailing address and email address of the author should be included with all submissions.

 Notification.
 Please allow at least 3-4 months to review your manuscript before querying us about it.